Wild Foods and Gout

 But back to my story.

-Note: It is worth knowing that micronutrients will not necessarily reduce the uric acid in your system so it is a good idea not to hit the high purine foods too often.
+Note: It is worth knowing that phytonutrients will not necessarily reduce the uric acid in your system so it is a good idea not to hit the high purine foods too often.
+However, anti-inflammatories from phytonutrient-rich foods will certainly help to counteract the swelling from uric acid crystals in joints.

 The good news is that everyone should take advantage of the fact that LIFE reduces carbohydrate cravings.
 This is really important as sucrose and fructose (the bad sugars) raise uric acid levels as fructose is metabolized.
 See this article for more on this.